Poland

 Basic calculation rules

-In general, the VAT due equals the VAT on outputs decreased by the VAT on inputs (in other words, input VAT is deducted from output VAT).
-Input VAT may be deducted from output VAT when a business (with a VAT payer status) receives an invoice for goods or services purchased.
+In general, the VAT due equals the VAT on outputs (sales) decreased by the VAT on inputs (purchase).
+In other words, input VAT is deducted from output VAT.
+Input VAT may be deducted from output VAT when a business (with a VAT active taxpayer status) receives an invoice with a VAT amount for goods or services purchased.
 Input VAT may not be deducted unless a purchased supply is linked to the VATable activities.
 Furthermore, the deductibility of input VAT is restricted by the VAT law with respect to the purchase of certain goods and services.
 In addition, subject to numerous conditions, output VAT may be reduced when receivables, resulting from VATable sales, become uncollectible.

 'White list' of VAT payers

-The amendment of the Polish VAT Act introduced regulations on the electronic database of taxpayers registered for VAT purposes in Poland.
+The ‘white list’ of VAT payers is the electronic database of taxpayers registered for VAT purposes in Poland.

 The list is extended by the additional data (e.g. bank accounts numbers indicated in the tax forms filed to the tax office).

-Obligation to settle expenses with use of bank accounts mentioned in the white list is applicable to transactions exceeding a value of PLN 15,000.
+Obligation to settle expenses with use of bank accounts mentioned in the white list is applicable to B2B transactions exceeding a value of PLN 15,000 (or its equivalent in a foreign currency).
 Expenses paid via transfer to a bank account not included in the list cannot be treated as a tax-deductible cost.
 Additionally, payments made to accounts not included in the list result in joint and several liability for VAT obligations of the supplier, in the amount equal to the VAT proportionally attributable to the transaction.

-The above sanctions do not apply if the taxpayer notifies the head of the tax office about the payment made to an account other than the one included in the list within seven days from the date of the payment being ordered.
-During the period of the epidemic threat and the epidemic state announced in connection with COVID-19, the deadline for submitting the notification about the payment made to an account other than the one included in the list is extended to 14 days from the date of the payment being ordered.
+The above sanctions do not apply, in particular, if the taxpayer notifies the head of the tax office about the payment made to an account other than the one included in the list within seven days from the date of the payment being ordered.

 Split payment system in VAT settlements

-As of 1 July 2018, split payment mechanism in B2B transactions has been introduced into the Polish VAT Law, replacing reverse charge for selected groups of goods and services.
+The split payment mechanism is a method designed to improve VAT compliance and reduce fraud in B2B transactions.
 It assumes that the bank transfer is divided into net amount and VAT; the VAT amount is credited to a dedicated bank account of the seller.
-Cash deposited in a VAT account can be used only to pay VAT liability or other tax liabilities (CIT, PIT, excise duty, customs duty) and social security (ZUS) contributions or to pay the VAT shown on acquisition invoices to the supplier’s VAT account.
+Cash deposited in a VAT account can be used only to pay VAT liability or other tax liabilities (CIT, PIT, excise duty, customs duty, among others) and social security (ZUS) contributions or to pay the VAT shown on acquisition invoices to the supplier’s VAT account.
 Cash in a VAT account may only be sourced from VAT payments made by acquirers or refunds of VAT from tax authorities.

-A mandatory split payment mechanism for B2B supplies of selected goods and services entered into force on 1 November 2019.
-Obligatory split payment applies only to transactions between taxpayers, which are subject to VAT in Poland, documented by invoices in which the total amount of receivables exceeds PLN 15,000 (gross).
-Foreign entities settling transactions by bank transfers, subject to VAT in Poland, are required to open a bank account in Poland.
+Obligatory split payment applies only to specific transactions between taxpayers, which are subject to VAT in Poland, documented by invoices in which the total amount of receivables exceeds PLN 15,000 (gross) or its equivalent in a foreign currency.
+Foreign entities conducting transactions subject to the obligatory split payment mechanism, are required to open a bank account in Poland.

 In general, the following groups of goods and services can be distinguished: